RasaHQ/rasa/docs/domains.rst

 Variations
 ----------

-If you want to randomly vary the response send to the user, you can list multiple responses and the bot will randomly pick one of them, e.g.:
+If you want to randomly vary the response sent to the user, you can list multiple responses and Rasa will randomly pick one of them, e.g.:

 .. code-block:: yaml